sgorski00/Copy/README.md

 The config.ini file must be in the same path as .jar file.

 ### config.ini
-There are 5 configuration fields:
+There are 6 configuration fields:
+* Operation
+  - It must not be empty.
+  - There should be one of three handled operation: COPY, MOVE or DELETE
 * SourceDirectory
   - It must not be empty.
   - Enter there the full path of directory from which files should be moved.
   - If there is a backslash '\' in the path, you need to enter two backslashes instead of one.
 (For the network paths it should start like this: \\\\192.168.0.1\\directory)
 * DestinationDirectory
   - The same as above, but for the target directory
+  - It can be empty for the DELETE operation
 * Extensions
   - This field is stored as table.
   - The extensions should be wrote one after one, separated with comma (eg. Extensions=xml,pdf,txt)